Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Hurricanes Betting Insights

-- The Hurricanes have a 51-25 record when listed as a moneyline favorite this season.
+- The Hurricanes have been a moneyline favorite 76 times this season, and have gone 51-25 in those games.

 Hurricanes vs Panthers Additional Info